zeph-yr/JDFixer/README.md

 **Example 1:**
 Your selected map's NJS is 22 and JD is 20.
-The map will run at 18 JD because there is a match for 21 NJS
+The map will run at 18 JD because there is an exact match for 22 NJS

 **Example 2:**
 Your selected map's NJS is 21.5 and JD is 20.
 The map will run at 16 JD because 21 NJS is the closest lower match.

 **Example 3:**
-Your selected map's NJS is 21.5 and JD is 14.
-And "Use Lower JD" is toggled ON.
+Your selected map's NJS is 21.5 and JD is 14, and "Use Lower JD" is toggled ON.
 The map will run at its original 14 JD because it is lower than your matching preference (21-16).

 ## About